Los Angeles Manslaughter Defense Lawyer

-Although a manslaughter charge is still considered a homicide there are numerous other aspects that need to be dealt with by the law enforcement agencies involved, the prosecutor and judge.
+Although a manslaughter charge under California Penal Code Section 192 is still considered a homicide there are numerous other aspects that need to be dealt with by the law enforcement agencies involved, the prosecutor and judge.
+If you are facing criminal charges for causing the death of another person. contact the Los Angeles criminal defense attorneys at Cron, Israels & Stark to help you.
 Below are the aspects of both voluntary and involuntary manslaughter:

 Penalties for Manslaughter